© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Allenheads lead ore works is a scheduled monument protected by Historic England under reference 1016348.
 View the official record →

-Allenheads lead ore works is a scheduled ancient monument comprising the substantial remains of lead mining and smelting operations in the Pennine uplands of Northumberland.
+Allenheads Lead Ore Works is a scheduled ancient monument comprising the remains of lead mining and processing facilities located in the South Tyne valley in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016348.

 Allenheads lead ore works is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016348.